Mohana Punnagai: Plot

-The film tells the story of the Raju who is a rich man who has everything except for him being unlucky when it comes to matters of love.
+Raju is a wealthy man who has everything, except he is unlucky when it comes to matters of love.
 There are four women who comes into his life only for him to lose them.
 He meets and falls in love with Geetha while on excursion of a business trip to Sri Lanka.
 He poses as a photographer for magazine, wins her love and gets things to a point of marriage.
 Unfortunately for him, his cross-cousin, who he is very close to, would have married but for falling in love with Geetha and who has been in love with him from his childhood, Bhama, in her possessiveness, kills Geetha on the wedding altar and killing herself too.

 He is heartbroken and taken to drink.
 His secretary, Radha, slowly but steadily brings him out of his depression and makes him look at the bright side of life again.
 Just when he starts to think that she is in love with him, she introduces her boyfriend and seeks his blessings, as a well-wisher, for their marriage.
 He does it and moves on vowing never to look at women again.

 Sarasu, a teen girl and granddaughter of his servant, having watch him go to failure from failure develops an infatuation on him.
 To add to this, he helps her education, guides her and at one point, upon the death of her grandfather, even goes to becoming her guardian.
 She intends to marry him and give him the happiness that has eluded him always.
 Noticing the jarring age difference now that she is twenty and he is fifty, he forcefully arranges for her marriage taking the place of her father only for her to commit suicide soon after the marriage, leaving him all alone.
+The film ends with Raju committing suicide himself along with Sarasu by jumping off the sea.